m-ou-se/scrabble-bf/README.md

 | `@`       | double word count            |
 | `#`       | tripple word count           |

-See the file [`empty-board`](empty-board) for an empty Wordfeud board.
-Start with a (copy of) an empty board, and replace the tiles with letters as you play.
+See the file [`example-board`](example-board) for an example board.

+Start with a (copy of) an empty board (see the `empty-*-board` files), and replace the tiles with letters as you play.

 `<tiles>` are the tiles you have available to place on the board.
 Use `?` for the blank tile.

 Example:

-    scrabble-bf enable1.txt my-board 'tu?zdse'
+    scrabble-bf enable1.txt example-board 'ieds?pj'

 ## Output